Clicky

 3. Kidney Disease

-Kidney disease is another condition that is more common than you might think in dogs, particularly in senior canines.
+Chronic kidney disease is another condition that is more common than you might think in dogs, particularly in senior canines.
 One of the earliest signs is that your dog needs to urinate more frequently.
 They may also start having accidents in the house.

 Kidney disease often goes undetected in the early stages, but this is when treatment would prove the most beneficial.
 If you notice your dog drinking more and having accidents, don’t just restrict their water to try and minimize this – take him to the vet.